roblevay/T2765/Lab5.md

 - **Plan 3** prevents disk space and history buildup.

 All can be created without writing T-SQL using the Maintenance Plan Wizard or Designer in SSMS.

+If time permits, verify that the Sql Server Agent service is running and execute each of the plans by right-clicking and verifying that they run correctly.